-See if you can spot any of these as you travel along the line this month?
+See if you can spot any of the lovely butterflies and moths busy along the line.

-Ox Eye Daisy - just starting to open on sunny banks.
+Ox Eye Daisy - in full bloom on sunny banks.

 One to look out for but not touch - Greater Celandine - Growing in the cutting as you come into Alresford.
 It has nasty yellow sap, so please leave well alone!